 - The child's needs

-- Other children borne to the parents who also need of support
+- Other children born to the parents who are also in need of support

 Is the father expecting another child with someone else?

-For more information about child support, refer to the child support guidelines in your state or speak with a qualified attorney.
+For more information about child support, refer to the child support guidelines in your state or speak with an attorney.